 Bias Against Probable Foresight

-We mentioned this critical topic in Chapter 1, as “Valuing Probabilistic Foresight.”
-We return to it in closing as one of the top insights we hope you gain from this guide.
 It is unfortunately common for some practitioners to have an emotional or cognitive bias against probable futures.
 They ignore all the predictors (predictive analytics, prediction markets, individual predictors), forecasters, trend extrapolators, scientists, developmentalists, risk managers, intelligence professionals, investors, and others seeking to discover, describe, and take advantage of what is most likely to happen next.
-Some even argue these folks aren’t part of our field, a strategy bound to create silos and reduce method-sharing and professionalization.
+Some even argue these folks aren’t part of our field, a denial strategy that only serves to reduce insight, method-sharing and professionalization of our practice.

 We’ve all been guilty of believing, sometimes firmly, that most of what is relevant to our clients is intrinsically unpredictable.
 We can appreciate the advances of science and statistics to date, but we often don’t trust that the application of scientific and analytical methods, including modeling, data collection, hypothesis testing, and forecasting, will reveal important probable and actionable futures for our clients.
 We may be happy to propose options, consider alternatives, and help surface motivating goals, visions, and preferences, especially if such thinking styles fit our strengths.
 If we have insufficient interest in helping them see probable futures, and this aspect of our practice suffers.
 Assessing the most probable future, and using any kind of quantitative process, often just seems too hard, especially if our training and culture have failed to educate us in such methods.